sbefort/science37/README.md

 npm i
 ```

-Next, in a new terminal window, `cd` into the frontend directory and install the frontend packages:
+Next, `cd` into the frontend directory and install the frontend packages:

 ```
 npm i